 This blog post provides a summary of the main aluminium automotive sheet alloys currently in use.

 If you’d like more in-depth information, you might want to book a place on our Aluminium Automotive Sheet training course.
-The next one is due to take place on 6th-8th November 2018 here in Banbury.

 The main alloy used for external panels in the EU is AA6016A.
 This is an excess silicon alloy that Alusuisse originally introduced to the market.
 They were the first company to develop this market in Europe.
 Most of the OEMs, except for Jaguar who use AA6111, have used AA6016A for many years.
 AA6111 is a stronger version of the family of external panel alloys that Alcan developed in Kingston, Canada.
 It has been the alloy of choice in North America for many years.